- About Our Tours

 This morning we'll meet our local historian guide for breakfast.
 He will give us an overview of our tour itinerary and answer any questions.

+Continuing north, we’ll explore the remains of the ancient city of Quiahuiztlan (Key-ah-wheezt-lan).
 This peaceful remote site is located at a higher elevation with a stunning backdrop of the Gulf of México coastline.
 One of the more interesting aspects of this site is the 70 small miniature temples or tombs used by the wealthy people as their final resting place.

 Just below this archaeological ruins site is the small seaside village of Villa Rica.
 This is where Cortés and his men came ashore and eventually started a long trek inland to meet the Aztec leader in their capital city which is now where México City is located.

 A little further up the coast, we will overnight at a local hotel not far from we will be going the next day.
-We'll sleep there for 2 nights.
+We’ll sleep there for 2 nights.
+(B,L,D)

-After breakfast, we'll continue our history lesson by visiting the ancient ruins site of El Tajín which is a recognized UNESCO World Heritage Site.
-The Totonacan people built over 150 structures including 17 ball courts and flourished there between 800 and 1150 A.D.
+After breakfast, we’ll continue our history lesson by visiting the ancient ruins site of El Tajín which is a recognized UNESCO World Heritage Site.
+The Totonac people built over 150 structures including 17 ball courts and flourished there between 800 and 1150 A.D.
 The most famous structure at El Tajín is called, the Pyramid of the Niches.

-Later, we'll have the opportunity to witness the ceremonial flight of the Voladores.
-Five men (Voladores or Fliers) will reenact high above the ground an ancient ritual which was performed by the Totonacs to appease their god of fertility to bless the area with an abundance of food and water.
 In the afternoon, we will take a little walking tour of the town of Papantla.
 An interesting note is that in this northern region of Veracruz state, the Spanish invaders first smelled and tasted a delightful new spice which was growing there.
 It was unknown to the Europeans at that time.
 We know it today as vanilla.

-Next, we head into the city of Xalapa to its very modern Anthropology Museum.
-Here you will find the largest collection of artifacts from the people who once lived in the Mexican gulf coast region.
-One of the main attractions on display are the huge Olmec stone heads.
+This morning we’ll start travelling south and then west to the city of Xalapa (Ha-la-pah) which is the capital of Veracruz.
+There we will visit the Xalapa Anthropology Museum.
+This very modern museum showcases the largest collection of artifacts from the people who once lived in the Mexican gulf coast region.
+One of the main attractions on display are the huge stone heads from the Olmec civilization which were discovered in southern Veracruz state and in the adjacent state of Tabasco.

-Just a few minutes south of the capital city is the pre-Hispanic town of Coatepec.
-We'll have the evening free to stroll around the town square exploring its many restaurants, shops, and cafes.
-Coatepec is one of the top 4 regions in Mexico where coffee is grown and processed.
-We'll sleep 2 nights here.
+Less than 30 minutes south of the capital city is the pre-Hispanic town of Coatepec.
+We’ll have the evening free to stroll around the town square exploring its many restaurants, shops, and cafes.
+Coatepec is located in the heart of one of the top 4 regions in Mexico where coffee is grown and processed.

 In the evening, everyone will get together for a farewell dinner at a nice restaurant in the city.
-We will sleep in the city of Veracruz for one night.

 Buen Viaje!